haruki7049/harulisp/README.md

 - [x] construct directry structure, as src/object/mod.rs
 - [ ] rename the name which i do not like
+- [ ] create constant for the &str in src/eval/mod.rs in test named test-simple-add

 ## Idea